WeichenStars/WeichenStars.github.io/_pages/research.md

 <span style="color:grey">*footnote: z=3 still [counts as high-z](https://jwst-docs.stsci.edu/jwst-opportunities-and-policies/jwst-call-for-proposals-for-cycle-4/jwst-proposal-selection-procedures#gsc.tab=0:~:text=z~2%2D3-,High%2DRedshift%20Galaxies%20and%20the%20Distant%20Universe,at%20high%20redshifts%2C%20from%20z%20%3E%203%20through%20z~12%20or%20more,-Super%20Massive%20Black){:target="_blank"} :-)*</span>
 -->

-## 2. Developing an efficient mode of spatially-resolved spectroscopy
+## 2. Developing tools for efficient & sensitive spectroscopy

-I have been involved in a study to develop a novel observing mode for spatially-resolved spectroscopy.
-The mode, ''Slitlet-Stepping'', will enable spatially resolved spectroscopic observations of at least 30 galaxies on JWST simultaneously, by making use of the Mirco-Shutter Assembly on the NIRSpec.
-The mode is at least 10 times as efficient as the NIRSpec IFU mode which only targets at one galaxy at a time.
-I co-led an effort to implement this mode to the observations of [our JWST program](https://www.stsci.edu/jwst/science-execution/program-information.html?id=2123){:target="_blank"}, one of the largest GO programs in Cycle 1 for galaxy science.
+**Slitlet-Stepping:** I am involved in a study to develop a novel observing mode for spatially-resolved spectroscopy.
+The mode, ''Slitlet-Stepping'', enables spatially resolved spectroscopic observations of at least 30 galaxies on JWST simultaneously, by using the Mirco-Shutter Assembly on the NIRSpec.
+The mode is at least 10 times as efficient as the NIRSpec IFU mode which only targets one galaxy at a time.
+I co-led an effort to implement this mode to the observations of [our JWST program](https://www.stsci.edu/jwst/science-execution/program-information.html?id=2123){:target="_blank"}, a large GO program in Cycle 1 for galaxy science.

-The high efficiency will open up great opportunities for large galaxy surveys with JWST, and can also be applied to ground-based multi-slit spectrographs.
+The high efficiency will open up great opportunities for large galaxy surveys with JWST, and can also be applied to the ground-based multi-slit spectrographs.

+**Protocols to detect faint CGM gas:**

 ## 3. Galactic winds beyond the local universe